Suggestion: Watch the 5 minutes video tutorial before reading this article

 Below I’ve listed taxes you need to pay when buying, holding, and selling real estate in Indonesia.

 Let’s have a look at the taxes you need to pay when buying real estate.

 The transfer tax is set to 5% and paid by the buyer.

 Sale and purchase of land deed:

-The same as it goes in the Philippines, a notary need to witness all property transactions.
+The same as for the Philippines, a notary needs to witness all property transactions.
 The fee is generally 1% of the purchase price.